-The Texas College of Mines is prepared to serve the veterans of the war and has entered into the education training programs provided by Public Law 16 and 346 of the 78th Congress.
-Provisions have been made to help exservicemen or women to obtain the benefits entitled to them under the G. I. Bill as easily and effectively as possible.
+Texas Western College is prepared to serve the veterans of the war and has entered into the education training programs provided by Public Law 16 and 346 of the 78th Congress.
+Provisions have been made to help ex-servicemen or women to obtain the benefits entitled to them under the G. I. Bill as easily and effectively as possible.
 For this purpose, a training officer of the Veterans Administration is located on the campus to help veterans with problems, not only directly connected with education and training but also other problems, such as insurance, medical care and treatment, disability claims, etc.